- Program Profiles

 - About Us

-As part of the CREATE Solar PV Institute faculty professional development workshops, instructional materials are developed to provide Renewable Energy educators access to a rich library of instructional materials for their classes.
+As part of the CREATE Solar PV Institute faculty professional development workshops, Renewable Energy lesson plans and instructional materials are developed to provide educators, who are teaching renewable energy courses, access to a rich library of instructional materials for their classes.

-Our lessons are designed for community college, technical college, and high school use.
+Our Renewable Energy lessons are designed for community college, technical college, and high school use.
 Teachers are welcome to modify them for their specific circumstances.

 Teaching materials include instructor guides, student handouts, answer keys, and additional resources for each of the lessons explored in the Solar Institutes.
 Documentation is also provided for each lesson referencing the US DOE Energy Literacy Standards (ELS) and the Next Generation Science Standards (NGSS).